 Picture this: you’re hard at work on a project and its deliverables.
-Suddenly, you get an ask from a cross-functional stakeholder to add an additional deliverable.
-You didn’t quite plan on it, but it’s easy enough to do, so you agree.
+Suddenly, you get an ask to add another deliverable.
+It wasn’t in the original plan, but it’s easy enough to do, so you agree.
 Then, after a few days, another email.
 Suddenly, instead of being on track, your project is delayed and unsuccessful.

 What you’re experiencing is scope creep—and it can happen to the best of us.
 In this article, you’ll learn all you need to know about what causes scope creep and how you can avoid it.

-Sometimes, scope creep can be harmless—it might manifest as an extra deliverable or two that, while cumbersome, don’t alter the project in a significant way.
-But significant scope creep can undermine your project’s success by taking attention away from your project objectives.
-Time spent on these added asks and deliverables is time not spent on your project’s actual objectives—and can also lead to burnout or overwork.
+Sometimes, scope creep is harmless—it might manifest as an extra deliverable or two that, while cumbersome, don’t alter the project in any significant way.
+But notable scope creep can undermine your project’s success by taking attention away from your project objectives.
+Time spent on these added asks and deliverables is time not spent on your project’s actual objectives.

 So, in order to prevent scope creep, you first need a clearly-defined project scope.
 The good news is, scoping your project isn’t as hard as you might think.
-Mostly, your project scope is a way to write down the parameters you’ve been establishing in other early project documents, like your project brief.
+Mostly, your project scope is a way to write down the parameters you’ve already established in other documents, like your project brief.

 In order to identify and establish your project scope, follow these five steps: